tim-mitchell/sqlite_ucf/README.rst

 A unique index on a text column with a nocase collation which is unique when created with sqlite in another language may not be unique with the python unicode case-folding collation function installed.
-Unicode case folding is not safe to use with databases that will be opened by other applications.
+Unicode case folding is not safe to use with databases that will be opened by other non-python applications.